-In 1949 the Ferrari twelve-cylinder engine was 1.5 liters in size; by 1953 the size had grown to 5-liters.
-In 1954 a 375 Plus, powered by a 4.9 liter engine, was entered in the grueling 24 Hours of LeMans where it captured the overall victory.
-Further development of the engines continued with the focus slowly shifting towards six-cylinder capacities.
-The idea was that a lighter, smaller, more compact engine could prove to be a potent contendor against the larger engines.
-The smaller engines were also more fuel efficient.
+Total Production: 4 1955 - 1956 In 1949 the Ferrari twelve-cylinder engine was 1.5 liters in size; by 1953 the size had grown to 5-liters.
+In 1954 a 375 Plus, powered by a 4.9-liter engine, was entered in the grueling 24 Hours of LeMans where it captured the overall victory.
+Further development of the engines continued with the focus slowly shifting towards smaller displacements with fewer cylinders.
+The idea was that a lighter, smaller, more compact engine could prove to be a potent contender against the larger engines.
+The smaller engines were also more fuel-efficient.

 The Ferrari 410 S model's were completed and ready for the Mexican road rally.
-Unfortunately, the race was canceled due to insufficient personnel to guard the road-ways from spectators, poor road conditions, and a large number of fatal accidents in previous races.
-The two works cars with their Tipo 126 C engines would have to wait another day for their debut.
+Unfortunately, the race was canceled due to insufficient personnel to guard the road-ways against spectators, poor road conditions, and a large number of fatal accidents in previous races.
+The 410 S would never compete in the event it was purpose-built to dominate.

 The international racing career for the works cars was very limited with their only appearance occurring at the 1956 Buenos Aires Grand Prix where both cars retired after suffering mechanical difficulties.
 One of the works cars was later sold to Sture Nottorp, a Swedish privateer, who had mild success on the racing circuit.
 Another went to an American privateer who, with the help of drivers such as Carroll Shelby, racked up numerous victories.
 By Daniel Vaughan | Mar 2010